My new Favourite book on Ethical Non-Monogamy. I love how the author explores ENM through Attachment Theory. #polyamory #ethicalnonmonogamy

-Open Relationships typically involve a sexual component where partners in a committed marriage or relationship agree that they are open to engaging in sexual behaviours outside the relationship.
+Open Relationships typically involve a sexual component.
+Partners in a committed marriage or relationship agree that they are open to engaging in sex outside the relationship.
 Generally, this does not involve the forming of romantic or emotional bonds that are inherent in Poly.
 And, unlike Swinging, partners may have sex (commonly referred to as “play”) separate and apart from the other committed partner(s).

-If you’re considering opening up your relationship or already have, remember first and foremost that every ENM relationship is negotiable.
+If you’re contemplating polyamory, swinging and open relationships, remember that every ENM relationship is negotiable.
 Each of the three dynamics above are interchangeable depending on the partner(s), situation, timing and more.
-You may find that what works in one relationship may not work in another.
+What works in one relationship may not work in another.
 Or perhaps, you just need to take a break.
 Sometimes timing is off due to life circumstances.
-Just remember, which ever style you choose (or don’t), you have the right to change your mind on what works for you and making safe space for compassionate communication is key.
+Just remember, whichever style you choose (or don’t), you have the right to change your mind on what works for you.
+And, making safe space for compassionate communication is key.

 Are you polyamorous?
 Do you think you could be?
 Why or why not?